Dimitris-Provatas/Dimitris-Provatas/README.md

 ## I currently work as a junior full stack and hybrid app developer

-- :computer: I currently work with Angular + Ionic for apps and Unity for games!
+- :computer: I currently work with VueJS/ NuxtJS for front end apps, Laravel for backend apps and Unity for games / VR modules!
-- :eyeglasses: I have worked on native iOs and Android projects!
+- :eyeglasses: I have worked on native iOs and Android projects, as well as with hybrid apps with Angular and Ionic, Capacitor and Cordova!
 - :rainbow: My dream is to make my own game engine one day!
 - :notes: I love writing songs and playing the bass guitar!
 - :joystick: I am a huge gaming fan, currently playing VR games mainly!